-- Targeted communication and customer service for older people from councils - Regular, timely and appropriate advice to Councils on matters relevant to older people
+- 2.1 Targeted communication and customer service for older people from councils - 2.2 Regular, timely and appropriate advice to Councils on matters relevant to older people

-12GOAL THREE: TRANSPORT
+13GOAL THREE: TRANSPORT

-Transport options that are affordable and accessible for older people.
+Transport options are safe, affordable and accessible for older people

-12.1 Transport overview
+13.1 Transport overview

-As a low rural population community dispersed over a large land area, transport is a key issue for the Wairarapa community.
+As a low density, rural population community dispersed over a large land area, transport is a key issue for the Wairarapa community.
 Public transport in the Wairarapa is a shared responsibility between NZTA, Greater Wellington and the local District Councils.

 90% of all residents in surveys and focus groups identified transport as challenging.
-Rural residents with no bus access are at a particular disadvantage if they have no car.
+Rural residents with no bus access are at a particular disadvantage if they have no car and drivers licence.
 Feedback relating to transport focused on: insufficient rail and bus links, disability parking, lack of cycleways, lack of and unsafe footpaths and lack of value of the Gold Card for rail transport (due to timetabling).
+Mobility scooters and other aides are becoming more common and will need to be supported by the different transport modes, and better quality of footpaths and roading access.
+In the future, driverless cars may also become an option for older adults with greater means.